czarakas/local_climate_change_tool/README.md

 *See [here](https://doi.org/10.5194/gmd-9-1937-2016) for a very detailed explanation.*

 #### Historical
-The CMIP6 data has a modeled version of historical data - These models were run for a historical experiment to recreate the past to validate the models and for several different future scenarios.
-These temperature observations come from the Berkeley Earth Surface Temperature (BEST) dataset, which consists of monthly means of land surface air temperature observations that have been structured onto a 1° x 1° latitude-longitude grid, although observations may not be available for every point on the grid at all time steps.
+The CMIP6 data has a modeled version of historical data - the models were run for a historical experiment to recreate the past to validate the models.
+We also use historical temperature observations that come from the Berkeley Earth Surface Temperature (BEST) dataset, which consists of monthly means of land surface air temperature observations that have been structured onto a 1° x 1° latitude-longitude grid, although observations may not be available for every point on the grid at all time steps.
 For more information, visit [http://berkeleyearth.org/](http://berkeleyearth.org/).

 1. Modeled Historical: CMIP6 historical simulation